Flying Junior World Championship

-The Flying Junior World Championship also known as the FJ World Championship is an annual international sailing regatta of Flying Junior class dinghy, organized by the host club on behalf of the International FJ Class Association and recognized by World Sailing, the sports IOC recognized governing body.
+The Flying Junior World Championship also known as the FJ World Championship is an bi-annual international sailing regatta of Flying Junior class dinghy, organized by the host club on behalf of the International FJ Class Association and recognized by World Sailing, the sports IOC recognized governing body.
 The class gained World Sailing recognition in 1972 but held five international regatta before that date.